 To become part to the unfolding Kingdom of God by building a family relationship uniting Prince of Peace Catholic Community and Nuestra Senora de las Mercedes of Progreso, Honduras, based upon our common faith, mutual love, interdependence and solidarity.

 Description of Programs: Las Mercedes’ social justice ministry is divided into three areas: health, education and social justice.
 The following are examples of how Prince of Peace participates.

-- The Nutrition Center.
+The Nutrition Center.
 Prince of Peace raised $75,000 to help Las Mercedes build a Nutrition Center that currently houses about 25 children who are severely malnourished.
 Most of them are under 4 years of age, and would die without the help of others.
 After remaining in the Center for six to twelve months, most children are able to return to their families and their continued progress is monitored.
 Families are also provided assistance in care of their children, but many become ill again because of the lack of potable water and the extreme poverty in the area.
-Fifty (50) percent of this center’s costs are funded by ongoing donations from Prince of Peace.

 Kinders.
 In three barrios, Prince of Peace donations fully fund the operation of Kinder programs.
 Each kinder has about 25 children and serves as a start to the child’s education.
 In addition, the children at the Kinders may receive lunch.